cga-harvard/Hypermap-Registry/_docs/users.md

 ![image](https://cloud.githubusercontent.com/assets/3285923/17606021/f0484be2-5fe2-11e6-930b-e29f4d959a8e.png)
 *Adding a new endpoint to the database*

 The required fields to add an endpoint are *url* and *catalog*.
-After a new endpoint is aggregated into the database, the celery workers start the harvesting process.
+After the new endpoint is added in the database, the Celery workers start the harvesting process.
 Hhypermap Registry fetches layers from a service, generates thumbnails and index each layer metadata to the search backend.
 ![image](https://cloud.githubusercontent.com/assets/3285923/17606202/dbd00690-5fe3-11e6-866d-b97c17a2eb4a.png)

-Now you can check in the hhypermap registry page the created service and layers.
+Now it is possible to check in the HHypermap Registry page the created service and layers.

 ![image](https://cloud.githubusercontent.com/assets/3285923/17606743/c42c4b2c-5fe6-11e6-89f3-b7a921dba0bc.png)